MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 >[!NOTE]
 >If you are an administrator, you can create and manage the saved settings for reports for all users.
 For more information, see [Manage Saved Settings for Reports and Batch Jobs](reports-saving-reusing-settings.md).
 -->
-## Specifying the Data to Include in Reports
+## Specifying the data to Include in reports

+Use the fields under **Options** and **Filters** to change limit the information you want in the report.
 You set filters in a report in more or less the same way as you set filters on lists.
 For more information, see [Filtering](ui-enter-criteria-filters.md#filtering).

 > [!CAUTION]
 > The **Filter list by** section on a request page provides a generic filtering capability for reports.
 These filters are optional.